Sponsored by Nakatsugawa City.

 Yumori Valley 夕森渓谷 and Tsukechi Gorge 付知峡

-Getting to Yumori Nature Park and Tsukechi Gorge requires to rent a car or to go by taxi as it is located a few kilometers away from the Naegi Castle Ruins.
+Getting to Yumori Nature Park and Tsukechi Gorge requires you to rent a car or to go by taxi as it is located a few kilometers away from the Naegi Castle Ruins.
 Yet these are remote sites, all nature stays untouched and there is a walking path to admire the nature itself.
 Yumori Park consists of five waterfalls, especially a walking to Ryujin Waterfall gives us a pleasant walk while observing the beauty of waterfalls.

 Fudo Park is well arranged in terms of paths and the environments, yet a few minute walk provides us many waterfall views with natural surprises.
 Do not miss the Tsukechi Gorge as it is one of the highilights in this park, with its tranquil and rapid currents and sounds, which would take you deep into the nature.

 Nagataki offers us true Japanese hospitality in a sophisticated touch.
 At the entrance just a few steps from car park, a host in traditional kimono will escort you into beautiful narrow alleys lined with plants and mosses.

 Only lunch is available here without staying in a ryokan then make the most time of appreciating traditional architectures of the main dining room in the heart of a dark and humid vegetation.
-Have a nice view thanks to large windows with shoji sliding panels made with rice paper, which gives a beautiful kick to surrounding light.
+Have a nice view thanks to large windows with shoji sliding panels made with rice paper, which gives a beautiful kick to the surrounding light.

-You can choose your best meals among different options on budget, whether your choice turns to a beautiful set of seafood, sushi and sashimi, or more modest set, but moreover perfectly prepared with surprising taste nuances.
-Donburi which is a large bowl mixture of rice with braised chicken, scrambled eggs, broccoli and fresh tomatoes was my choice.
-It is accompanied by some tsukemono which is pickled vegetables, miso soup and a delicious grape pudding.
+You can choose your among the different options to best suit your budget, whether your choice turns out to be a beautiful set of seafood, sushi and sashimi, or a more modest set, but moreover perfectly prepared with surprising taste nuances.
+Donburi, which is a large bowl mixture of rice, in this case with braised chicken, scrambled eggs, broccoli and fresh tomatoes, was my choice.
+It is accompanied by some tsukemono which are pickled vegetables, miso soup and a delicious grape pudding.

-Nagataki also offers visitors several traditional private rooms with an unforgettable memory of a night in the vegetation and surrounded by soft smell of tatami.
+Nagataki also offers visitors several traditional private rooms with an unforgettable memory of a night in the vegetation and surrounded by the soft smell of tatami.

 Kashimo Meijiza 加子母明治座